lh3/lh3.github.com/_posts/2024-03-05-what-high-performance-language-to-learn.md

 if someone wants to write high-performance programs.
 This is a sensitive topic that often triggers heated debate partly because many fast languages share similar features and are comparable in performance.
-My take is that for small research projects only involving a few developers, the choice of programming languages is personal.
+My general take is that for small research projects only involving a few developers, the choice of programming languages is personal.
-Nevertheless, if you hold a gun to head and ask me to choose a single high-performance language, I will probably say [Rust][rust].
+Nevertheless, if you hold a gun to head and force me to recommend a single high-performance language, I will probably say [Rust][rust].
 Here is my thought.